Benson-Gikonyo/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task 4: Write a program that prints all the names defined by the compiled module hidden_4.pyc

 Task 5: Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+Task 6: Write a program that imports all functions from the file calculator_1.py and handles basic operations.